What is Acupuncture?

-Acupuncture is part of a 3,000 year-old system of medicine that includes medicinal herbs and acupressure.
-By placing sterile, tiny pins on a specific zone on the skin we release the body’s own chemical healers, stimulate circulation and relax tense muscles.
+Acupuncture is part of a 3,000 year-old system of medicine that includes medicinal herbs and acupressure. by placing sterile, tiny pins on a specific zone on the skin we release the body’s own chemical healers, stimulate circulation and relax tense muscles.
 Acupuncture also helps relieve anxiety, stress and digestive issues, assists with weight release and smoking cessation.
-Call for a free 15 minute consultation (212) 777-7191.

-How Does Acupuncture Feel, and Does It Hurt?
 Most clients find acupuncture painless, although it’s not uncommon to experience it as a slight pinch followed by a warm, pleasant tingling sensation.
 Afterward, many people report a feeling of deep relaxation and elevated spirit.
 It’s a great way to recharge the batteries before, during or after a challenging period in one’s life.
-For more on acupuncture, click here:
+Read more about acupuncture here.

-What sorts of things does acupuncture help with?
+What sort of things does Acupuncture help with?

 - Habit Control (e.g. Smoking, Weight Control)